illerucis/photoGameOfLife/README.md

 This project is inspired by [The Enlightened Game of Life](http://arxiv.org/abs/0810.3179).
+Built with Javascript and [D3.js](http://d3js.org/)

 Description
 =====================